 The son of Herbert and Grace Dow, he graduated from Midland High School.
 After visiting Japan, where he stayed in Frank Lloyd Wright's Imperial Hotel, in 1923 he attended the University of Michigan to study engineering in preparation to enter his father's company, Dow Chemical.
 But after three years, Dow left to study architecture at Columbia University and graduated in 1931.

 Dow was named architect laureate of Michigan in 1983, shortly before his death.
 His home and studio are available for public tours.
-Dow's company survived over six decades and became known as Dow Howell Gilmore Associates Inc. More information at Dow Home and Studio.
+Dow's architecture company continued as Dow Howell Gilmore Associates for several years then closed.
+More information at Dow Home and Studio.

 1932 - The Harry and Margaret Grace Dow Towsley House, 1000 Berkshire Road, Ann Arbor MI.
 Margaret was Dow's sister.
 Features included clerestory windows, a copper roof, and raised planter boxes designed to blend house and landscape.
 According to Katharine Mattingly Meyer's 1971 AIA Architecture Guide to Detroit, it is the first residence in the country designed with an attached garage facing the street.
 Additions in 1934, 1938, and 1960.
 Sold to Geraldine and Walter Mayer.

 1933 - The Lynn Heatley House, Midland MI.
 Unbuilt.
 This was Dow's first planned use of Unit Blocks for a complete house.

 1934 - The Earl and Mae Stein House, 209 Revere Street, Midland MI.
 Commissioned in 1933.
 Listed on the National Register of Historic Places in 1989.
 Sold to Richard and Nancy Barker.